Thyroid cancer is not the good cancer

 Thyroid cancer is the most rapidly increasing cancer in the US, according to the American Cancer Society.
 It is certainly a misunderstood cancer.
 It is not “the good cancer.”
 The thyroid is a critical organ in the body, impacting so many issues that are important to the body machine (such as making thyroid hormones that are carried in the bloodstream to every tissue in the body).
 The thyroid helps to keep many organs, such as the heart and brain, running correctly.

 Thyroid cancer diagnosis has tripled in the past three decades, and funding for the disease has not kept up.
-It is often wrongly represented as “the good kind of cancer.”
-But as the powerful message in the video below demonstrates, thyroid cancer is NOT the good kind of cancer.
+It is often wrongly represented as “the good kind of cancer,” but make no mistake, thyroid cancer is NOT the good kind of cancer.

 Thyroid cancer is a disease in which abnormal cells grow in the thyroid gland.
 The abnormal cells mutate, causing them to grow quickly and multiply, and they don’t repair themselves or die, as normal cells do.
 The collection of abnormal cells results in a tumor.
 Not all tumors are malignant (cancerous); some can be benign (non-cancerous).
 If the abnormal cells in the thyroid spread to other parts of the body, the cancer is said to have metastasized.